Bill Israelson: Amateur career

 At the end of his senior year of high school The Star Tribune reported that Israelson would be attending Lamar University in Texas for college.
 He earned a golf scholarship.
 In the late winter of 1976, during the middle of his freshman year, Israelson received media attention for the first time as a university student-athlete.
 In February, he played the Pan American International Tournament in Monterrey, Mexico.
 At the "elite" event, he finished in fourth place.
 The following month, in March, he recorded a 5th place finish at the Border Olympics golf competition.
 Israelson received much praise for his performance over the course of the year.
 His coach, Dan Rogas, stated, "I may be going out on a limb in saying this, but Israelson is the best freshman golfer I've ever had at this state in this state of his career."
 He was referred to by The Port Arthur News as the number one player on the team.

 In the summer, he returned to Minnesota.
 In July, he played the Minnesota State Amateur.
 He opened with rounds of 69 (−1) to take the lead.
 Though he started the final round poorly, bogeying three of the first five holes, but came back strongly, birdieing the 6th hole and playing even-par from there.
 He won by seven shots.
 "Heck, he just annihilated the field," said leading competitor Larry Johnson.
-Later in the summer, he won a significant match play event in Michigan, the Pine to Palm tournament.
+Later in the summer, he won a significant match play event in Detroit Lakes, Minnesota, the Pine to Palm tournament.

 Israelson soon returned to Lamar for his sophomore year.
 In April 1977, he played the three-round Louisiana Tech Invitational.
 He recorded a 212 total, four-under-par, to win the event.
 It was "his first collegiate tournament victory."
 Overall, Israelson remained the number one player on Lamar's team over the course of the year.
 He had the best scoring average on the team during this era.